 It’s a nice touch to have something for everyone at your family event to take home to remember it by when it’s over.
 Photo albums of the family through the decades, a book detailing the family’s genealogical history, or even a framed group photo are all great options.

-If your family is traveling together in a large group or you’re participating in activities together, you could also have everyone takeaway be a custom-printed jersey, t-shirt, or baseball cap.
+Suppose your family is traveling together in a large group or you’re participating in activities together.
+In that case, you could also have everyone takeaway be a custom-printed jersey, t-shirt, or baseball cap.
 When traveling, these kinds of items make it easy to identify members of your group, which can be particularly helpful when trying to keep track of younger children.
 If you’re playing sports or organizing a family Olympics, they can help delineate teams.
-Companies like www.printful.com can help you design and print these kinds of custom clothing items and can deliver them to your door.
+Companies like Printful.com can help you design and print these kinds of custom clothing items and deliver them to your door.

 When planning a family gathering, it’s important to remember that you’re likely going to have people in a wide range of age groups with different interests who will all want to feel like they have something fun to do.
 In addition to classic activities like yard games, consider adding a wider array of options to keep everyone happy.

 Photo booths are fun at any age.
-Whether you rent one from a local provider or build your own, incorporate fun props that fit your event’s theme or that bring to mind fond memories from your family’s past.
+Whether you rent one from a local provider or build your own (DIY Projects), incorporate fun props that fit your event’s theme or bring fond memories from your family’s past to mind.
 In addition to being a great feature at an event, photo booths also generate souvenirs.
-If you rent, ask the provider if they offer features like instant printing or social media sharing for the photos, or if you’ll have to wait to receive them until after the event.
+If you rent, ask the provider if they offer features like instant printing or social media sharing for the photos or if you’ll have to wait to receive them until after the event.

 There’s no reason your next family get-together has to be run-of-the-mill.
 With these ideas, yours will have next-level fun for everyone.